MBoemo/DNAscent/docs/source/base.rst

 Bugs, Questions, and Comments
 -----------------------------

 Should any bugs arise or if you have any questions about usage, please raise a `GitHub issue <https://github.com/MBoemo/DNAscent/issues>`_.
+Your feedback is an important part of the development process.
 If you have comments or suggestions to improve the software or the documentation, please Email Michael Boemo at mb915@cam.ac.uk.